 For a cyclone to survive and intensify, air must be constantly withdrawn from the top.
-This removal of air mass from the cyclone center (Core) counteracts the inflow of boundary-layer air at the bottom, which always happens due to surface drag.
-The net result is low surface pressure in the core, which drives the near-surface winds.
+This removal of air mass from the cyclone center (core) counteracts the inflow of boundary-layer air at the bottom, which always happens due to surface drag.
+The net result of storm-top outflow is storm-bottom low pressure in the core, which drives the near-surface winds.